life-and-dev/son/son-as-angel.draft.md

 >
 > And the LORD answered gracious and comforting words to **the angel** who talked with me.
 >
-> So **the angel** who talked with me said to me, ‘Cry out, Thus says the Lord of hosts: I am exceedingly jealous for Jerusalem and for Zion.
-And I am exceedingly angry with the nations that are cat ease; for while I was angry but a little, they furthered the disaster.
+> So **the angel** who talked with me said to me, 'Cry out, Thus says the Lord of hosts: I am exceedingly jealous for Jerusalem and for Zion.
+And I am exceedingly angry with the nations that are at ease; for while I was angry but a little, they furthered the disaster.
 Therefore, thus says **the LORD**, I have returned to Jerusalem with mercy; my house shall be built in it, declares the LORD of hosts, and the measuring line shall be stretched out over Jerusalem.
-Cry out again, Thus says the LORD of hosts: My cities shall again overflow with prosperity, and the LORD will again comfort Zion and again choose Jerusalem.’ ”
+Cry out again, Thus says the LORD of hosts: My cities shall again overflow with prosperity, and the LORD will again comfort Zion and again choose Jerusalem.' "
 >
 > —Zechariah 1:9-17 (ESV)